xrrocha/nobocoder/README.md

 ||ce|
 ||et|

-Extracting these bigrams from our map we obtain:
+Extracting the words associated with these bigrams from our map we obtain:

 |Typo|Bigram|Related Words|
 |----|:----:|-----|